OWASP/SecureCodingDojo/README.md

 # Local Authentication Setup Instructions
 For small teams or pre-configured images Slack or Google authentication may not be an option.
 For this scenario you can configure authentication working with a local flat file.

-Check the wiki for a Docker image with this configuration.
+Check the wiki for more informations.

 - Copy localUsers.json.sample to localUsers.json
 - Add the line in config.json which specifies the localUsersPath